StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Q: Why are the DLCs so different?

-A: My list, if you want, you could remove the 3 DLC-changing mods, but you're going to be on your own.
+A: It's my list, if you want, you could remove the 3 DLC-changing mods, but you're going to be on your own.

 Q: The intro of Fallout 3 is weird!